HReynaud/EchoDiffusion/README.md

     sbatch diffusion/train_1SCM_stage1.sh

-We used clusters of 8x NVIDIA A100 GPUs with 80GB of VRAM to train the models.
+We used nodes of 8x NVIDIA A100 GPUs with 80GB of VRAM to train the models.
 Each stage was train for approximately 48 hours.

 ## 4. Evaluate diffusion models